Mobile Notice

 From the previous chapters, we have already learned how to graph functions and have a strong understanding of how the slope of a curve works.
 Therefore, in this section, we will use the concepts we have previously learned to solve for the tangent and normal lines of a curve.

 In our lesson in the “introduction to derivatives” and the “slope of a curve,” we have well established how the derivative is related to the slope of a tangent line on the curve.
-In this lesson, we will use the slope to define and compose an equation for both the tangent and normal lines of a curve.
+In this section, we will use the slope to define and compose an equation for both the tangent and normal lines of a curve.
 To start, let us first understand what tangent and normal lines are.

 Tangent to a Curve